 Greek Summerfest is a summer festival celebrating Greek food, culture and music at St. Nicholas and Dimitrios Greek Orthodox Church in Vancouver.

-In 2023 Greek Summerfest ran from July 6th to 9th and from July 13th to 16th.
-Exact dates for the festival in 2024 are to be confirmed.
+Last year Greek Summerfest ran from July 4th to 7th and from July 11th to 14th.
+It will likely happen around the same time in 2025.
+Exact details, however, are to be confirmed.

 To learn about everything happening in Vancouver at around the same time, see our July Calendar of Events.
 To learn more about Greek Summerfest, continue reading.